 GO compares a progress grade with the target grade for each subject and shows a summary chart of the total number of subjects a student is above, achieving, working towards or below target.
 This chart is available online only, however the app does show, for each subject, the target and progress grades.
-We use the projected grade, the grade that a student's teacher believes that they are capable of achieving in their final external exams, as our progress grade.
+We use the projected grade which is the grade a student's teacher believes they are capable of achieving in their final external exams as our progress grade.